Jbarbosaa/aws-three-tier-archicteture/README.md

 # aws-terraform
-Training lab to implenting and provisioning infrastructure with terraform on AWS
+Training lab to implenting and provisioning infrastructure with terraform on AWS-teste